Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + A note on repetition
   + In many cases it's preferable to just repeat the word.
   + In scientific writing, it's actually essential that you repeat a word.
+  + Repeat the key words.
+    + names of comparison groups, variables, or instruments.